iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 2 reviews"/>
 </p>

+> I tested this app with someone I know had recently tested positive for Covid-19 2 days after they entered their confirmation code.
+I never recieved a notice or warning.
+My phone was next to this person's phone on a table for two hours on three different days?
+I'm concerned about the purpose for this application and where this information is going and why..
+I think logically and am not afflicted with episodes of paranoia.
+Please explain.<br> :date: __2021-02-26 09:16:08__

 > This app gives very vague information about potential exposure.
 It caused me to be quarantined for exposure to a neighbor whom I rarely ever see.
 That placed me closer to that neighbor than I normally would be.
 After testing negative on the 6th day, I decided to remove the app from my phone.<br> :date: __2021-02-18 14:08:36__

 > Downloads multiples files every day, there is no settings I have limited data and there is no download with confirmation to see if we want to wait on the updates.
 It's downloads showing in notifications bar.
 This behavior is not acceptable to me...as I have Limited data each month.
 Give us the option to download these files for the app when we are ina Wi-Fi spot..I don't want to use my cellular data all the time, give us the ability to stop auto downloads till we get to wifi spot.
 Thanks<br> :date: __2021-02-04 04:32:02__